-(4) See Jerrold M. Sadock, "Queclaratives", published in: Papers from the Seventh Regional Meeting Chicago Linguistic Society, (1971), p.
-223-231.
+&lt;sup>4 See Jerrold M. Sadock, "Queclaratives", published in: Papers from the Seventh Regional Meeting Chicago Linguistic Society, (1971), 223-231.

-(5) In past centuries, the positional restrictions on these modal particles were less stringent than they are nowadays.

-In the first work printed in Basque, Etxepare's Linguae Vasconum Primitiae (1545) ote is not attested, but, about a hundred years later, we find it occurring several times in Oihenarte's poetry, published in 1657.
+&lt;sup>5 In past centuries, the positional restrictions on these modal particles were less stringent than they are nowadays.
+In the first work printed in Basque, Etxepare's Linguae vasconum primitiae (1545) ote is not attested, but, about a hundred years later, we find it occurring several times in Oihenarte's poetry, published in 1657.
 There ote (pronounced othe) could either precede or follow the finite verb.
-Among the examples are:

-ba daidita othe huts ...? ("Would I be making a mistake?")
+Among the examples are: ba daidita othe huts...? ("Would I be making a mistake?")
 (0.11; = II, p.
-130). ... hutsik othe daidita? ("Would I be making a mistake?")
+1300, ... hutsik othe daidita? ("Would I be making a mistake?")
 (0.130; = XIII, p.
 172).
-Amets al'egia d'ote nik enzuna ("Is what I have heard a dream or the truth?")
+Amets al'egia d'ote nik enzuna ("Is what I have heard a dream of the truth?)
 (0.57; = VI, p.
 149).
 Here d'ote is poetic licence for da ote.

-Azkue in his Morfologia Vasca (II, p.
-469) claims that sentences like Badoa ote ("Maybe he is (already) coming") and Eztoa ote ("Maybe he is not coming") are frequently heard non-interrogatively, although not in the Bizcayan dialect: "Fuera del B. se oye mucho separado del verbo cuando no se trata de preguntar."
-Likewise, omen, according to Azkue, may either precede or follow the verb: "Casi indistintamente se dicen etorri omen dira o etorri dira omen "dicen que (es fama que) han venido".
-(Morfología Vasca II, p.
+Azkue in his Morfologia vasca (II, p.
+469) claims that sentences like Badoa ote ("Maybe he is (already) coming") and Eztoa ote ("Maybe he is not coming") are frequently heard non-interrogatively, although not in the Bizcayan dialect: "Fuera del B, se oye mucho separado del verbo cuando no se trata de preguntar."
+Like-wise, omen, according to Azkue, may either precede or follow the verb: "Casi indistintamente se dicen etorri omen dira o etorri dira omen, 'dicen que (es fama que) han venido".
+(Morfología vasca II, p.
 470).
-Compare also Azkue's Diccionario Vasco-Español-Francés (II, p.
-109), where berant ibili dira omen, is given as a possible variant in the Labourdin dialect of berant ibili omen dira, "It is rumored that they have been walking late".
+Compare also Azkue's Diccionario vasco-español-francés (11, p.
+109), where berant ibili dire omen, is given as a possible variant in the Labourdin dialect of berant ibili omen dira, "It is rumored the they have been walking late".